FastAPI

 User(name="John", email="invalid")

-You now understand when to use dataclasses vs Pydantic.
-The rule is simple: use Pydantic in FastAPI, dataclasses elsewhere if performance matters and no validation is needed.
+You now know when to use dataclasses vs Pydantic.
+The rule is simple: use Pydantic in FastAPI.
+Use dataclasses for simple internal data that needs no validation.

 You can now choose the right tool for data modeling in Python.
 Use Pydantic for FastAPI and validation-heavy code!